-We are concerned about our patients’ well-being and oral health at all times.
+We are concerned about our patient’s well-being and oral health at all times.
 If a dental emergency occurs during regular office hours, please call (410) 266-1007.
-Dr. Sheen is an emergency dentist in Annapolis, MD will make every effort to see you promptly.
+Dr. Sheen is an emergency dentist in Annapolis, MD, and will make every effort to see you promptly.
 Emergency dentistry is one of the dental services we provide to the public.

 Please understand if you are not a patient of record, it is our office policy for all emergency patients to pay for services rendered.
-If you have dental insurance, we will be happy to assist you by submitting your claim.
+If you have dental insurance, we will gladly assist you by submitting your claim.
 However, your insurance will need to reimburse you.
 For your convenience, we accept all major credit cards.

 Someone from the office will call you as soon as the office reopens.
 If the pain is too severe to wait, contact our Annapolis dental office (410) 266-1007 and follow the instructions.